How to Choose a Gas Supplier

 Fixed rate – A fixed charge for each hundred cubic feet (CCF) for the length of the contract, regardless of whether gas prices go up or down.

 Variable rate – The charge varies over the term of the contract.
 Consider how often it changes.
 Daily?
 Monthly?
 Quarterly?
 What triggers the change?
 Is there a cap that it can't exceed?
-Percentage off GCR Contract – A flat percentage off the Columbia Gas GCR rate.
+Percentage off SCO Contract – A flat percentage off the Columbia Gas SCO rate.

 Offers based on the total monthly bill: